Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 Legal rules on the requirements of foreign employers to provide information to the Finnish Tax Administration are found in § 15 a, act on assessment procedure.
 The information must be sent to the Incomes Register, as provided in § 6 of the act governing the Incomes Register (Laki tulotietojärjestelmästä 53/2018).

 The information is required from all foreign employers who have a prepayment registration in Finland.
-If a worker’s employer is not included in the Prepayment Register, responsibility for submitting the information rests with the employer’s representative as per section 4a of the Act on Posting Workers (447/2016).
-However, if the employer has not appointed a representative, the responsibility ultimately rests with the foreign employer.
+If a worker’s employer is not included in the Prepayment Register, the responsibility for submitting the information rests with the employer’s representative as per section 8 of the Act on Posting Workers (447/2016).
+However, if no such representative has been appointed, the foreign employer must submit the information.

 The submitted notices must include details on the recipient enterprise (the Finnish company) for whom the employees actually perform their work.
 Even employers who provide workers to an agency must give the details of the Finnish end client and not the employment agency.

-If the information-reporting requirement is not complied with, the Tax Administration may, in the following circumstances, impose a penalty charge for negligence as provided in the act on assessment procedure (§ 22a):
+If the information-reporting requirement is not complied with, the Finnish Tax Administration may, in the following circumstances, impose a penalty charge for negligence as provided in the Act on assessment procedure (section 22a):

 • The employer has given information to the Incomes Register that contains an error or omission